frankjmontero/Study-notes/JSHighlights.md

 It should be noted that the class keyword declares a new function, to which a constructor is added.
 This constructor is invoked when new is called to create a new object.
 - UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.
 - The constructor method is a special method for creating and initializing an object created with a class.
+- To add a property to a constructor you must add it to the constructor function, you cannot do this: `SpaceShuttle.departure = 'Earth';`

 ## **`Getters and Setters`**